 - Peer Advisers are tasked with the following:

 - Attending your college’s Honors orientation to introduce yourself to the group

-- Sharing your email address and/or create a discussion board where students can connect with you (and each other) to ask any Honors-related questions
+- Sharing your email address and/or creating a discussion board where students can connect with you (and each other) to ask any Honors-related questions

-- Communicating with your group about upcoming deadlines and provide support/advice about completing Honors requirements
+- Communicating with your group about upcoming deadlines and providing support/advice about completing Honors requirements

 - Maintaining regular contact with Honors staff about any questions/concerns